-Our team help run our events, supervising volunteers and organising our programme.
+Our Coordinators help run our events, supervising the events team and organising our programme.
 The team are volunteers themselves and offer their time freely at the events in the spirit of service.
 We also have a paid part-time freelance events manager who deals with operations and programming who also volunteers at many of our events.

 Andrea was introduced to Zen Buddhism through Roshi Kapleau.
 In 2008, Insight Meditation through Gaia House offered her a lifeline.
 After training as an MBSR facilitator, she completed the Committed Dharma Practitioner Programme.
 She does free-lance work for local government, following a career in green issues and initiation to beekeeping.

-Louise is our Events Manager.
+Louise is our Events Manager and a member of the Coordinators team.
 She has been involved with London Insight since the late 1990’s.
 She is an Iyengar Yoga teacher, a member of the East London sitting group and enjoys walking and gardening.